Caitlin + Dave's wedding at Centara Grand Beach Resort Phuket Thailand

 As for colour, take your inspiration from the venue.
 You don’t have to commit to white or ivory, but if you do, accents of pale blue, mint green, and shades of coral are lovely.
 And lastly, remember, this is your dress – not your mother’s, your mother-in-law’s, your sister or aunt’s.
 It is certainly not the shop-keeper’s, your bridesmaid’s – or your groom’s.
 Pick with your comfort in mind first, but pick the dress that makes you feel as happy, serene and lovely as you deserve to feel.

-Finally, here’s a selection of different wedding dress styles and cuts to give you a little bit of inspiration for your big day.
+Finally, here are some additional wedding dress styles and cuts from Instagram to inspire your big day.